Why Submarine Cables?

 The main characteristics of power submarine cables are:

 - Conductors: Copper or aluminum.
 In case that the conductors are going to be used in long depths and if requested the conductor is sealed with special material which prevents the water penetration in case of cable damage.

 - Insulation: XLPE, EPR or MIND (mass impregnated paper).

 - Screening: Copper wires or tapes and lead sheath where required.

 - Armoring: The protection of the cable from mechanical stresses is achieved by the armoring consisted of steel wires (for single core cables armoring must be of non-magnetic material – usually aluminum – to avoid overheating of armoring due to Foucault currents – Joule effect), which provide also to the cables the required mechanical strength which during laying or pulling.
 The steel wires are of different categories of breaking load and they are heavily galvanized.

 - Outer protection: The outer protection of the cable, according to the conditions and requirements of the installation, is achieved by PVC or PE sheath and layers of polypropylene yarns or jute.

-Join us at the Submarine Power Cable and Interconnection Forum, where more than 70 senior practitioners and industry experts from across the sector will help identify and understand Submarine Installation processes and systems, Submarine Cable Failure reduction techniques, and smart solutions to subsea power cable needs.
+Join us at the 2nd Annual Submarine Power Cable and Interconnection Forum, where more than 70 senior practitioners and industry experts from across the sector will help identify and understand Submarine Installation processes and systems, Submarine Cable Failure reduction techniques, and smart solutions to subsea power cable needs.